Lords Temporal: Composition of the Lords Temporal

-After the 1999 reform, only 92 hereditary peers remain as Lords Temporal.
-Two are the Earl Marshal and the Lord Great Chamberlain.
-Of the remaining ninety peers sitting in the Lords by virtue of a hereditary peerage, 15 are elected by the whole House and 75 are chosen by fellow hereditary peers in the House of Lords, grouped by party.
+After the passage of the House of Lords (Hereditary Peers) Act 2026, The Lords Temporal consist solely of life peers.

 Life peers

-The largest group of Lords Temporal, and indeed of the whole House, are life peers.
+The only group of Lords Temporal, and largest group of the whole House, are life peers.
 As of March 2024 there are 670 life peers.
 Life peerages rank only as barons or baronesses, and are created under the Life Peerages Act 1958.
 Like all other peers, life peers are created by the Crown, who acts on the advice of the Prime Minister or the House of Lords Appointments Commission.
 However, by convention, the Prime Minister allows leaders of other parties to nominate some life peers, to maintain political equilibrium.

 In 2000, the government announced it would set up an Independent Appointments Commission, under Lord Stevenson of Coddenham, to select fifteen so-called "people's peers" for life peerages.